virgs/medium-next-gen-stats/README.md

 Don't you think medium.com provides way less information that they should?
 I got tired of waiting for them to make it better and decided to make it by myself.
-Get rid of the old fashion informationless default medium stats and get Next Generation ones.
+Take your medium text stats to the Next Generation and get rid of the old fashion dataless default medium.

 A [google chrome browser extension](https://chrome.google.com/webstore/detail/medium-next-generation-st/fhopcbdfcaleefngfpglahlpfhagendo) that provides richer information about your texts.